CDRT/docs/bios/settings/thinkstation/intelthunderbolt.md

 | IntelThunderboltTechnology | Disabled, Enabled | yes | Intel |
 </details>

 <details><summary>Security Level</summary>

 Whether to require user confirmation of connections, and for which devices.
+These settings are not exposed through WMI.

 Options: